blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 sigma <- sigma.myfun$sigmahat
 beta <- as.vector(sigma.myfun$betahat)[-1] ## remove intercept term

-## Inference using lasso projection method, also known as the de-sparsified Lasso,
+## Perform inference using lasso projection method, also known as the de-sparsified Lasso,
 ## using an asymptotic gaussian approximation to the distribution of the estimator.
 lasso.proj.fit <- lasso.proj(x, y_i, multiplecorr.method = "BH", betainit = beta, sigma = sigma, suppress.grouptesting = T)
 ## A few lines of log messages appear here along with a warning about substituting sigma value (i.e. standard deviation